mrinmoysaha09/Test-Cases-on-BDJobs/README.md

-# Test-Cases-on-BDJobs
+# Test-Cases-on- BD Jobs Account Creation Form
-This test case suite is designed to validate the Name, Email, Mobile, Password, and Confirm Password fields in the account creation form.
-These test cases ensure that the form performs correct input validation, displays error messages for invalid entries, and enforces required field constraints for smooth account registration.
+This test suite validates the Name, Email, Mobile, Password, and Confirm Password fields on the BD Jobs account registration form.
+The test cases ensure proper input validation, display of error messages for invalid inputs and enforcement of required field rules.